-- Minimum grade "C", "P" or higher.
-Math courses numbered higher than MTH 95 may be substituted. - Minimum grade "C" or higher. - IT 140 uses an online format.
-Satisfactory completion of this class is required before taking classes in any of the shop facilities. - Selected from Arts and Letters and Social Science lists on pages 24-25.
+Minimum grade "C", "P" or higher.
+Math courses numbered higher than MTH 095 may be substituted.

+IT 140 uses an online format.
+Satisfactory completion of this class is required before taking classes in any of the shop facilities.
+Selected from Arts and Letters and Social Science lists on pages 30-31.